 Every individual BAR free energy difference relies on two simulations at different states: say state A and state B, as controlled by a parameter, λ (see the .mdp parameter init_lambda).
 The BAR method calculates a ratio of weighted average of the Hamiltonian difference of state B given state A and vice versa.
-If the Hamiltonian does not depend linearly on λ (in which case we can extrapolate the derivative of the Hamiltonian with respect to λ , as is the default when free_energy is on), the energy differences to the other state need to be calculated explicitly during the simulation.
-This can be controlled with the .mdp option foreign_lambda.
+The energy differences to the other state must be calculated explicitly during the simulation.
+This can be done with the .mdp option foreign_lambda.